lirantal/nodejs-cli-apps-best-practices/README.md

 Cleanup configuration files when the CLI application gets uninstalled.
 Optionally, CLI applications can prompt your users to keep the configuration files to skip the re-initialising phase on the next installation for a better user experience.

 ❌ **Otherwise:**
-We want to keep the file system clean of any remaining configuration or identifiable data that the CLI tool might have left in when being installed on the system.
+The user's file system may contain residue in the form of orphaned configuration files, and identifiable data which the CLI tool introduced when installed.

 ℹ️ **Details**